 On P209L01:

-is the power boost factor per OFDM symbol, which is for the L-STF, L-LTF, HE-STF and HE-LTF fields in the HE extended range SU PPDU. . ,
+is the power boost factor of the kth subcarrier of a given field within an OFDM symbol, which is for all the subcarriers of the L-STF, L-LTF, HE-STF and HE-LTF fields in the HE extended range SU PPDU.
+For L-SIG and RL-SIG fields

+,

 and 1 otherwise.